lichtenw/Github-PagingLibrary-RxJava-Sample/README.md

-## Android Sample App that demos instant search and pagination using paging library, Retrofit2 and RxJava.
+## Android sample for instant search and pagination using paging library, Retrofit2 and RxJava.

 This is a network only sample or in other words there's no persistence demostrated.